yausername/youtubedl-android/README.md

 ## Docs
  *  Though not required for just using this library, documentation on building python for android can be seen [here](BUILD_PYTHON.md).
 Same for ffmpeg [here](BUILD_FFMPEG.md).
 Alternatively, you can use pre-built packages from [here (android5+)](http://termux.net/dists/stable/) or [here (android7+)](https://bintray.com/termux/termux-packages-24).
- * youtubedl-android uses lazy extractors based build of youtube-dl ([youtubedl-lazy](https://github.com/yausername/youtubedl-lazy/))
- * the new versions of youtubedl-android uses lazy extractors based build of yt-dlp ([ytdlp-lazy](https://github.com/xibr/ytdlp-lazy))
+ * youtubedl-android uses lazy extractors based build of yt-dlp - [ytdlp-lazy](https://github.com/xibr/ytdlp-lazy) (formerly [youtubedl-lazy](https://github.com/yausername/youtubedl-lazy/))